 Produced in response to the lack of a holistic overview, the Resilience Web project is an effort to curate and maintain a meaningful visualisation that is both helpful and instructive to all those interested in making a positive difference in the areas of the environment and civil society.
 These webs, in the first instance, are a tool to help you find organisations to link with, volunteer at, or otherwise reach out too.
-We believe there is a lack of crosstalk and visibility between the multitude of place-based groups working towards the same common good.
+We believe there is a lack of crosstalk and visibility between the multitude of place-based groups working towards the same common goods.
 We hope to combat this in the long run.

-Transition Cambridge/University of Cambridge
+Connected: Transition Cambridge

-University of Cambridge
+Transition Cambridge and University of Cambridge

-Conveyor and coordinator
+Convenor and coordinator

 The Resilience Webs are non-comprehensive (currently).
 If you would like your organisation to be included, please submit it by clicking the "Propose new listing" button on the left sidebar on an individual web.
 All data has been collected from public domain information.
 We’ve done our best to ensure all information is correct and up to date but cannot guarantee it is 100% accurate 100% of the time.
 Any listed organisations can be removed as they wish at any time with proof of affiliation, please drop us an email (below).
 If you'd like to claim and maintain your own listing, please get in touch and we will give you access to the portal where you can do so at your convenience.

 All code and data for the Resilience Web platform is open source on GitHub.

 The Resilience Webs have been produced and are maintained in good faith for the betterment and productivity of those interested in civil society, social justice and the environment.

 Please "Get in touch" with the button at the top of the page anytime :)